FIFA to hold summit for biennial World Cup proposals

 "There is a broad consensus within the game that the International Match Calendar should be reformed and improved," FIFA's statement on Monday said.

-"Following invitations to stakeholders, including all confederations, at the beginning of September, discussions are being organised in the coming weeks.
+"Following invitations to stakeholders, including all confederations, at the beginning of September, discussions are being organized in the coming weeks.

 "This is one of several opportunities to establish a constructive and open debate, at a global and regional level, over the coming months and FIFA is looking forward to it.